1. GENERAL REQUIREMENTS

 CSC Top Dog & Mongrel’s Bowl races

-12.1 For any Handicap or Fleet Series (including Optimist Points) with 6 or less Series qualifiers then the top three qualifying helms shall sail in the Top Dog Race.
-For any Handicap or Fleet Series with 7 to 19 qualifiers then the top 4 qualifying helms shall sail in the Top Dog Race.
-For any Handicap or Fleet series with 20 or more qualifiers then the top 5 qualifying helms shall sail in the Top Dog Race.
+12.2 For any Summer Class Points Series or Club Handicap Series with 6 or less Qualifiers the top three qualifying helms shall sail in the Top Dog.
+For any Summer Class Points Series or Club Handicap Series with 7 to 15 Qualifiers the top four qualifying helms shall sail in the Top Dog.
+For any Summer Class Points Series or Club Handicap Series with 20 or more Qualifiers the top five qualifying helms shall sail in the Top Dog.

-12.7 The position of the first three boats of a class participating in the Top Dog shall count in determining the winning team.
+12.7 The Top Dog Race Series shall consist of three races, with any two races to count.
+The position of the first three boats of a Class participating in the Top Dog shall count in determining the winning team.

-12.8 The position of the first three boats of a fleet or handicap fleet participating in the Mongrel’s Bowl shall count in determining the winning team.
+12.8 The Mongrels Bowl shall consist of two races, with both races to count.
+The position of the first three boats of a Class participating in the Mongrels Bowl shall count in determining the winning team.

 13. NOTES TO COMPETITORS

 13.1 Boats not racing (which includes boats awaiting their preparatory signal) shall keep clear of boats racing.(The following do not form part of the Rules, but should be observed nevertheless)

 13.2 Boats that have finished shall sail clear of the finishing line without delay.

 13.3 Sails shall not be left hoisted on boats moored to the pontoons or standing on the foreshore, which could impede the Race Officer’s view of the sailing area.